SAP/luigi/docs/application-setup.md

 Prior to the implementation of Luigi, you need to set up your application.
 This document shows you how to set up a web application using the Luigi micro front-end framework.

-Choose the framework used to build your application:
+Choose the framework to build your application:

 [Application setup without a framework](#noframework) <br>
 [Angular 6](#angular6)<br>